caffedrine/Tools/Defense/AlienValut OSSIM.md

 Download: https://www.alienvault.com/products/ossim/download

+Stuff to be read: https://www.alienvault.com/documentation/resources/pdf/usm-appliance-user-guide.pdf

-It's a good practice to configure all machines inside network to send all theyr logs to this server so you can have some intelligence regarding the network!
+To do: configure all machines inside network to send all they logs to this server so you can have some intelligence regarding the network!

 See *Industrial Cybersecurity* by *Pascal Ackerman*